American Board of Family Medicine

 Healthcare Provider Advocate of the Year award, 2018

-Why choose me as your weight loss doctor?
+Why choose Ethan Lazarus, MD. as your weight loss doctor?

 Making the decision to lose weight can be difficult.
 Many of our patients have been contemplating which direction will be best for them but are unsure of the right choice.
-As a Physician, I hold myself and my staff to the highest standards, always placing my patient’s health and well-being first and foremost.
-I enjoy developing an ongoing rapport with every person I treat because this caring and understanding is key to figuring out what got each individual in trouble with their weight in the first place.
+As a physician, Dr. Lazarus holds himself and his staff to the highest standards, always placing his patient’s health and well-being first and foremost.
+He enjoys developing an ongoing rapport with every person he treats because this caring and understanding is key to figuring out what got each individual in trouble with their weight in the first place.